k1kolev/info/features/ui-ux-features/multi-column-view.md

 ## Arranging your information for higher performance

-The Multi-Column View is a UI functionality of @@name that allows you to order your information in sections without overpopulating or wasting space.
+The Multi-Column View is a UI functionality of @@name that allows you to order your information sections in just the right density without overpopulating your screen or wasting space.